bunkalogic/BunkaList-Replaced-/README.md

 # **The Bunkalist Road Map** :clipboard:
+- Replace the native Andriod [version with the Flutter](https://github.com/bunkalogic/BunkaList-Flutter-Version) version by the beginning of next year.
 - Improve stability and add new features.
 - Implement that users can also add manga and books to their lists.
-- The iOS version of [BunkaList](https://bunkalist.com) with Flutter.

 # **License**